-Meredith Reeves

-Kristin Brown <krande66@gmail.com></krande66@gmail.com>

-Friday, May 5, 2023 11:45 AM

-Marcie Whitaker

-[EXTERNAL] CDBG Public Comment

-Hi Ms. Whitaker:

-I reached out to you earlier this year about my neighbor, Mrs. Second at Second at Se

-Mrs. Mrs. has lived in her home for over 50 years.
+From: Kristin Brown < krande66@gmail.com> Sent: Friday, May 5, 2023 11:45 AM To: Marcie Whitaker Subject: [EXTERNAL] CDBG Public Comment THIS EMAIL IS FROM AN EXTERNAL EMAIL ACCOUNT Hi Ms. Whitaker: I reached out to you earlier this year about my neighbor, Mrs. You directed at ! me to Mr. Seamus Hunt who I had spoken with before and again, more recently.
+Mrs. suffered roof damage from Hurricane Sally which resulted in damage to her drywall and flooring.
+She was able to secure a roof replacement but I have been working with her for over a year on the inside repairs.
+First with Pensacola Habitat for Humanity (PHH) and now with the Pensacola Home Reconstruction Program (PHRP) has lived in her home for over 50 years.
 She is a widow and her children live out of the area.
 After months of back and forth with PHH, they are unable to help due to the cost of the repairs - PHH indicated they have a cap of \$10,000.00.
-In speaking with Mr. Hunt, Mrs. Mrs. had an inspection in April of 2021 and is on the list but as of April of this year, she still has approximately 20 people ahead of her.
+In speaking with Mr. Hunt, Mrs. had an inspection in April of 2021 and is on the list but as of April of this year, she still has approximately 20 people ahead of her.
 The additional money is desperately needed if for no other reason than to hire staff to process these projects.
 I worry that her house, especially with the flooring issues, will become unsafe for a woman in her 80s.
 I was able to secure a Mold Inspection and have the report so that we are not delayed, as we were with PHH, over mold concerns.

-I met Mrs. Constitution when I secured a \$4,000.00 grant for our Neighborhood through CommunityWorks and PHH as President of the Westside Garden District Neighborhood Association.
-We used those funds for a project called Neighbors Helping Neighbors and focused on helping our elderly and disabled "age in place".
-We worked with three (3) neighbors in our neighborhood doing external work - yard work, porch repair, railings and lighting.
-I have become very close to Mrs. Constitution and work weekly trying to find resources/updates to assist in her home repairs.

 Thank you for your time and consideration - and if there is anything I can do to help secure this funding, please let me know.
 I was unable to attend the meeting in person due to business travel but if there are additional meetings, I will do my best to attend.
-Have a good weekend - Kristin Brown
+Have a good weekend - Kristin Brown when I secured a \$4,000.00 grant for our Neighborhood through CommunityWorks and PHH as